stokpop/event-scheduler/README.md

 # custom events generator

-To create your own event schedule you can implement your own `nl.stokpop.eventscheduler.api.EventGenerator` and `EventGeneratorFactory`.
+Create your own event by implementing the `nl.stokpop.eventscheduler.api.EventFactory` interface.

+Create your own event generator by implementing the `nl.stokpop.eventscheduler.api.EventGeneratorFactory` interface.

-And add the following generator-class and settings to the customEvents tag of the Gatling or jMeter plugin (instead of a verbatim list of events).
+Add the `@generatorFactoryClass` and settings to the `customEvents` tag to have an eventSchedule generated instead of an explicit list of timestamps and events.

 ```xml
 <customEvents>